-An article on ideas to break the spell of media productions.
-I don’t like the idea that ‘entertainment’ can be used to form opinions and set societal norms in an uncritical way.
-I’m aware of my own adoption of ideas and opinions inferred by what I’ve watched on a screen.
-I quite like the idea of Brechtian Theatre, because it encourages critical thinking about what’s being watched.
+An article on ideas to ‘break the spell’ of media productions.
+It bugs me that we allow ‘entertainment’ to influence our opinions, and set societal norms, in an uncritical way.
+I’m aware of my own adoption of ideas and opinions directly from what I’ve watched on a screen.
+Conversely, I quite like the idea of Brechtian Theatre, because it encourages critical thinking about what’s being watched.

 I think that maybe it’s because we’re so biologically wired to trust our eyes that visual media has such a powerful influence over us.

 I can still get a fear response by closing my eyes and recalling scenes from a gory horror film that I watched when I was a bit too young.
 Absurd as it might seem, I’d bet that most people have similar experiences.
 I say absurd, because I know I was watching props and make-up, I know that it was all acted, filmed and edited by a bunch of people who were just doing their day job.
 That’s the reality, yet clearly the belief persists.